eGovlab/sense4us-simulation/README.markdown

 This will run watcherify on the public javascripts, which means the javascript will be re-compiled whenever main.js or a file included in main.js is edited.
 It will compile using browserify in debug mode, which means you get a sourcemap in the bundle.js, which means chrome debugging will show you the errors in separate files instead of in the bundle.js.

 ## When deploying
-1. Setup som cool server or something
+1. Setup some cool server or something
 2. $ npm start
 	This will run npm install and then start the application, it will also browserify + uglify the client side javascript
 	1. $ npm browserify